jacob-hein/jacobhein.com/index.md

 ### **jacob** has a simple goal: to make analytics accessible to everyone.

-a graduate economist of the University of Copenhagen, jacob applies **programming and software development** to solve real-world problems.
+being a graduate economist (UCPH), jacob applies **programming and software development** to solve real-world problems.

 check out some of his recent projects and solutions [on GitHub](https://github.com/jacobshein).